Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Soil: Well drained, fertile soil.

-Watering: Moderate watering don’t let the soil dry out.
+Watering: Moderate watering and don’t let the soil dry out.

 Location: Full sun.